 This message will be displayed for any applicant who

-- matched to a PGY-1 preliminary and PGY-2 advanced program.
+matched to a PGY-2 advanced position.

 Applicants who receive this message and who are deemed eligible to enter GME on July 1 in the year of the Main Residency Match will have access to the List of Unfilled Programs and will be eligible to participate in the Match Week Supplemental Offer and Acceptance Program® (SOAP®) obtain a preliminary position, if needed.

 3. Congratulations, you have matched to a one year position!